 Beside a railway track?

 Whilst escaping from the grime,

-Of being born into a hostile world,
+Being born into a hostile world,

 Fifty years before his time.

-Escape was on his mind,
+Escape always on his mind,

-Aiming to change the world at any cost,
+To change the world at any cost,

 To re-educate all mankind.

 Some words he wrote, no one dared quote,